-I landed in Aruba around 6pm and quickly filled in the arrivals card before heading out of the airport with my phone in hand for the 40 min walk to my prebooked hotel for the evening.
+I landed in Aruba around 18:00 and quickly filled in the arrivals card before heading out of the airport with my phone in hand for the 40 min walk to my pre-booked hotel for the evening.
 I popped into a petrol station in passing to withdraw some US dollars along with with a few drinks ahead of the long walk planned the following day.

-Upon reaching Santa Cruz I bought a few drinks and continued onto the national park passing several multi coloured houses many of which were proudly flying the flag of Aruba.
-The road became a little steeper before I arrived at the national park where there was a sign stating a fee of 11 USD was payable at the visitor center for all people wishing to visit the park.
-There was also a large car park and in hindsight a taxi wouldn’t have cost a great deal but I do enjoy walking amongst and saying hello to the locals who were friendly.
+Upon reaching Santa Cruz I bought a few drinks and continued onto the national park passing several multi-coloured houses many of which were proudly flying the flag of Aruba.
+The road became a little steeper before I arrived at the national park where there was a sign stating a fee of 11 USD was payable at the visitor centre for all people wishing to visit the park.
+There was also a large car park and in hindsight, a taxi wouldn’t have cost a great deal but I do enjoy walking amongst and saying hello to the locals who were friendly.

-At the visitor center there was a cafe, Quite a few maps and several smaller groups hiring bikes and quadbikes.
+At the visitor centre, there was a cafe, Quite a few maps and several smaller groups hiring bikes and quad bikes.
 I cooled off for a few minutes, bought another drink and set off to the highest point in Aruba.
-Jamanota is only a mere 188m but with my 9 days of luggage on my back and by now the temperature around 32C+ it was a good warm up walk to start the year off and get back into the high point routine.
+Jamanota is only a mere 188m but with my 9 days of luggage on my back and by now the temperature around 32c+ it was a good warm-up walk to start the year off and get back into the high point routine.
 I plodded along a steep roadway before needing to turn to the right and follow a track (No access allowed) used for maintenance of the communications equipment on the summit.
 I simply assumed the sign was to prohibit vehicles and not myself on foot.

-I passed many large cactus's and albeit Aruba being a small island I was heading towards it’s most remote area and it certainly started to feel like that.
-There are quite a few snakes and spiders on the Caribbean islands and many reports of a boom in Cobras over recent years in Aruba in particular mean't I needed to be a aware and cautious when sitting, putting my bag down or passing under trees.
+I passed many large cacti’s and albeit Aruba being a small island I was heading towards it’s most remote area and it certainly started to feel like that.
+There are quite a few snakes and spiders on the Caribbean islands and many reports of a boom in Cobras over recent years in Aruba, in particular, meant I needed to be aware and cautious when sitting, putting my bag down or passing under trees.
 I soon reached a sign saying Cero Jamanota and had my first glimpse of the antenna that marked the highest point.
 I pushed on and reached the end of the track which opened up to a nice viewpoint area.
-There was a large gate blocking the remaining track that lead to the summit which was easily bypassed to the left hand side.
-After a few minutes on the final steeper section I was standing on the highest point in Aruba. #58 and my first country high point of the Americas.
+There was a large gate blocking the remaining track that led to the summit which was easily bypassed to the left hand side.
+After a few minutes on the final steeper section, I was standing on the highest point in Aruba. #58 and my first country high point of the Americas.
 The view was extensive and I could see over to the fantastic blue waters and beaches that surrounded the islands main resorts and hotels.